paopironi/TTP/Software Testing Research.md

     Software testing is the process of verifying and validating that a software application is working correctly, securely and efficiently according to its specific requirements.

 -   ## What are the dangers of untested software?
     Software released without testing is more likely to include flaws or vulnerabilities that will make it malfunction.
-This can have repercussions such as:
+This can have ripercussions such as:
     -   Loss of customer confidence and satisfaction and reputational harm, with consequent loss of business.
     -   Increases support expenses as the customers seek assistance with problems with the product.
     -   Data loss and security flaws: software flaws could provide unauthorized access to private information and data loss.